 There is evidence that being cold is all in the mind.
 And as annoying as it is to have someone tell you to think warm thoughts when you’re teeth are chattering from the cold, they might actually be onto something!
 So get thinking of that hot fire or sweltering desert.

 49Go to bed early

-If you feel yourself cooling off as the sunsets, then there’s no shame in sacking in the evening for an early night.
+If you feel yourself cooling off as the sun sets, there’s no shame in sacking in the evening for an early night.
 Your well insulated sleeping set up will be right there just waiting to keep you toastie and warm for a long and deep sleep.
 (In theory!)

 50Don’t go camping in the cold!